 So all that to say, there is plenty to learn from unbelievers as they look at the world and write down what they see.
 Some of them are very shrewd observers.
 They’re just not making any ultimate sense out of it.
 And we can do that.
 We can take their raw material and make ultimate sense out of it.

-As we consider the source of whatever it is we’re examining and studying, do we need to distinguish between godly wisdom or godly informed knowledge and worldly wisdom as we consider the value or the application of those things?
-(39:51)
+And so, as we consider the source of whatever it is we’re examining and studying, do we need to distinguish between godly wisdom or godly informed knowledge and worldly wisdom as we consider the value or the application of those things?

 The word “wisdom” makes the answer to that question yes.
 Knowledge might be another question.
 Two plus two is four for everybody.
 It’s not worldly or spiritual.
 What you do with it is.
 How you feel about it is.
 But wisdom ordinarily means I’m using my observations, my data, my assessments, to propose ways of life that are wise, implying good, helpful, flourishing.
 That’s either going to be worldly or spiritual, biblical or worldly.

 And so that’s a good distinction — knowledge and wisdom.
 Once you move from observation and the gathering of facts and the putting pieces together like that, up to the level of “I’m making proposals now for how to live” — which is what Jordan Peterson does.
 I read his book the 12 Rules for Life.
 He’s extremely influential right now.
 Millions of people go to his YouTube channel.
 He’s not just handling data.
 What makes him so incredibly fascinating is he’s preaching — big time.
 Getting himself crucified and loved.
 That’s what everybody does who preaches.
 And so he is proposing wisdom.
 And he’s not getting it right.